amorison/qjobs/README.md

 --sep (-p) to change separator (with '   ' default value)

--s --sort sort by sort with key lambda x: x[args.sort], have to be in iunostql (which should be a constant)...
+-s --sort sort by sort with key lambda x: x[args.sort], have to be in items

 -g --group group by (many levels, sorted at each group level, regex name(?))
-(these two (only g btw) should depend on whether -d is active or not < already OK)

 -v --verbose verbose option to display all fields

 -O --format\_out with more advanced formatting

--u --user user1,user2

 r requested queues

-d time difference (datetime module)
+e time difference (datetime module)